geragio/geragio.github.io/content/about/_index.md

 type: page
 ---

-Hi, I'm Giovanni Geraci and welcome to my website
+Hi, I'm Giovanni Geraci and welcome to my website.

 I'm a Technical Support Engineer at [Red Hat](https://www.redhat.com/it) with a strong passion for Linux and Kubernetes.